SvenMichaelKlose/tre/README.md

 The tré programming language
 ============================

-tré compiles Lisp to JavaScript and PHP (5+).
-It has been under development since 2005.
+tré transpiles Lisp to JavaScript and PHP (5+).
+It has been under development since 2005 and runs on top of Steel Bank Common Lisp (sbcl).

+## tré is making non-Lispers feel comfortable.

+* It won't scare you off with countless parentheses.
+* Its naming is inspired by better-known languages.

+## tré is simple.

+It's a compiler:

+* All features work with both JavaScript and PHP.
+* tré is written in itself.
+Also compiles to Common Lisp for that matter.
+* The compiler is simple but can support low-level back ends like C or assembly, for example.

 # Build and install